 Colonel John Dooly: Dooly would later assist in the failed attack to take Savannah on Oct.
 9, 1779.
 Dooly would be forced to surrender in May, 1780 and took a loyalist oath.
 When he was found out for a failed attack on the King’s garrison in Augusta in Sept., 1780, he was jailed.
 He was later murdered under suspicious circumstances.

 Lt.
 Colonel John Hamilton would recruit 30 loyalist survivors of Kettle Creek to help form his North Carolina Royal Volunteers.
 After the conclusion of the war, Hamilton lived in London.
 In 1790 he was made British consul to Norfolk, Virginia, one of only three Loyalists to receive consular positions in the newly created United States.
-Returning to England during the War of 1812 where he died in 1816.
+He returned to England during the War of 1812 where he died in 1816.

 Major William Spurgeon would remain active, fighting beside the British for most of the war.
 His younger brother John would be captured in 1779 and, along with ten other loyalists, hanged and buried on the spot.
-Towards the end, he returned to his plantation in North Carolina and remined in hiding.
+Towards the end, Spurgeon returned to his plantation in North Carolina and remined in hiding.
 At the end of the war, he made his way to Canada with other loyalists, dying in 1806.

 Check out this Youtube Video of a Visit to the Kettle Creek Battle Site